 TGbf Editor: Modify the text in P128L57-65

 The DMG Sensing Image Range Axis LUT element is defined in 9.4.2.327 (DMG Sensing Image Range Axis LUT element).
-It is present in the Sensing Measurement Response frame if the Status code is set to SUCCESS.
-Otherwise, it is not present.
+It is present in the DMG SBP Response frame if the Status code is set to SUCCESS.
+Multiple DMG Sensing Image Range Axis LUT elements, corresponding to different STAs participating in the associated DMG sensing measurement, may be present.
+If the Status code is not set to SUCCESS , the element is not present.

 The DMG Sensing Image Doppler Axis LUT element is defined in 9.4.2.328 (DMG Sensing Image Doppler Axis LUT element).
-It is present in the Sensing Measurement Response frame if the Status code is set to SUCCESS.
-Otherwise, it is not present.
+It is present in the DMG SBP Response frame if the Status code is set to SUCCESS.
+Multiple DMG Sensing Image Doppler Axis LUT elements, corresponding to different STAs participating in the associated DMG sensing measurement, may be present.
+If the Status code is not set to SUCCESS , the element is not present.